 A: The Paddock Groomer is designed for

-effectively all year round and works best in short to medium length
+all year round and works best in short to medium length grass, and reasonably

-grass, and reasonably dry conditions.
-It has been shown to work effectively
+dry conditions.
+It has been shown to work effectively on many different

-on many different grass types (including kikuya), flat and sloping/undulating
+grass types (including kikuya), flat and sloping/undulating paddocks.

-paddocks.
-Different conditions may require you to pass over the manure
+Different conditions may require you to pass over the manure more times

-more times to collect it, or alter your direction, brush height or
+to collect it, or alter your direction, brush height or speed for best

-Groomer on your first drive over will usually be broken up much smaller
+on your first drive over will usually be broken up much smaller making

-making it easier to pick up on the next pass over or to naturally
+it easier to pick up on the next pass over or to naturally break down

 Very rutted hills or bumpy slopes or those hills with soil creep lines